Amazing interview with Illinois Green Party candidate for US Senate LeAlan Jones on Fox News Chicago.

 WASHINGTON, DC — Green Party leaders and candidates are urging Congress to pass House Resolution 301 to remove US forces from Pakistan.
 The privileged resolution was introduced by Reps.
 Dennis Kucinich (D-Oh.) and Ron Paul (R-Tex.), who said that President Obama’s plans for an increase of US troops in Pakistan violate the 1973 War Powers Authorization (http://www.commondreams.org/newswire/2010/07/23-7).

 The Green Party supports an end to the US war on Afghanistan, which the Obama Administration has escalated by deploying more troops and ordering air attacks across the border in Pakistan.
-The party opposes the current war escalation supplemental bill and all proposals to increase war funding.
-Read the rest of this entry »
+The party opposes the current war escalation supplemental bill and all proposals to increase war funding. read more »

 The Oregon Pacific Green Party will hold its final nominating convention of 2010 on Saturday 31 July at the Metanoia Peace House in Portland, where the party will nominate candidates for elected office, including US Senate.
 Details can be found on facebook.